Online MPH Leadership in Practice

 Strategic, broad-based leadership skills in areas like conflict resolution, change management, data analytics, problem solving, diversity and inclusion, policy and advocacy, systems thinking, and community engagement.

 Our goal is to equip you with a systems-level perspective of the public health landscape.
-Through curricula, fieldwork and research, we’ll show you how to break down complex public health problems — and how to solve them by addressing root causes, not symptoms.
+Throughout the curriculum, and in fieldwork and research, we’ll show you how to break down complex public health problems and how to address their root causes, rather than only their symptoms.

 This concentration is also available on-campus.
 For more information on our residential offering, please visit the Leadership in Practice homepage.

-MPH Leadership graduates apply their knowledge in community-based and clinical settings as well as at every level of governmental and nongovernmental organizations.
-They’re also prepared to work in any public health discipline, from maternal and child health to epidemiology to biostatistics.
+MPH Leadership in Practice graduates apply their knowledge in community-based and clinical settings, as well as at every level of governmental and non-governmental organizations.
+Our alumni work in a wide variety of public health disciplines, including global health, maternal and child health, epidemiology and health policy.

-Some are stepping into their first public health roles; others are pursuing senior management or executive-level positions.
-Depending on their level of experience, their duties include supervising complex research or projects, facilitating interorganizational collaboration or partnering with multidisciplinary teams.
+Some Leadership in Practice graduates are stepping into their first public health roles upon graduation, while others assume senior management or executive-level positions.
+Depending on their level of experience, their duties include supervising complex research or projects, facilitating interorganizational collaboration or partnering with multidisciplinary teams to tackle significant public health challenges.

 “One of the things I found myself thinking about when working with patients was the systems that got them to the hospital in the first place.
-[MPH Leadership] is about addressing root causes and it’s about addressing inequities — the gamut is very broad.”
+[MPH Leadership in Practice] is about addressing root causes and it’s about addressing inequities — the gamut is very broad.”

 Askia Dunnon, MD

-The versatile nature of our graduates’ skills makes them a natural fit for a wide variety of careers — including professions that are expected to grow over the coming years.
-From 2020–2030, employment of health care occupations — including medical and health services managers, social and community service managers, and health educators and community health workers — is expected to grow by 16%.1
+The versatile nature of our graduates’ skills makes them a natural fit for a wide variety of careers, including professions that are expected to grow over the coming years.
+From 2022–2032, employment of health care occupations is expected to grow significantly, including for medical and health services managers (28%), social and community service managers (9%), health educators (7%) and community health workers (14%).1

 Example Job Titles